LesegoMohaule/11tysite/README.md

 The markup as it is shows a team's goals chart and the logo of the team with the base.njk template.

+## Squads

+Create a squad.njk layout template which inherits from the base.njk template as shown in the _includes folder.
+Also create a squadslist.njk file in the _includes folder.
+The markup is as it is the files.
+Create a folder called squads inside the src folder.
+Inside the squads folder create the .md files of each team.
+The layout is the same.
+Create a squads.njk file in the src folder.
+This is where the list of the links to the squads will be displayed.

 ## References